 Otherwise members must continue to follow the Backtobetter pathway.

 Helping your clients make a claim

 In theory, employees should find all the information they need in their policy documents.
 However, you may receive a call from a Group Administrator with queries about the process.
 If that happens, we can help you guide them through the four simple steps they’ll need to share with employees who want to make a claim.

 - Group PMI claims - Step 1

-Employees need to visit their GP as normal, and let him or her know they have cover with Aviva.
-If they’re suffering from back, neck or any other muscle or joint pain, then they don’t need to see their GP: by calling us, we can assess them and start treatment from there if required.
+Employees need to visit their GP as normal, and let the GP know they have cover with Aviva.
+If they’re suffering from back, neck or any other muscle or joint pain, then they don’t need to see their GP: by calling us, we can arrange assessment and start treatment from there if required.
 For all other types of illness or injury, they’ll then need to check with us to make sure their policy covers any recommended tests, treatment or consultations.
-Over 88% of our claim outcomes are decided over the phone without the need for any paperwork.
 They should: